scylladb/scylla-manager/docs/source/repair/examples.rst

 While the most recommended way to run a repair is across an entire cluster, repairs can be scheduled to run on a single/multiple datacenters, keyspaces, or tables.
 The selection mechanism, based on the glob patterns, gives you a lot of flexibility.
-Scheduled repairs run every X days depending on the frequency you set.
+Scheduled repairs run according to the cron expression you set.
 Additional parameters are described in the :ref:`sctool repair <repair-commands>` command reference.

 Use the example below to run the sctool repair command.

 .. code-block:: none

-   sctool repair -c <id|name> [-s <date>] [-i <time-unit>]
+   sctool repair -c <id|name> [--cron <expression>]

 where:

 * ``-c`` - the :ref:`name <cluster-add>` you used when you created the cluster
-* ``-s`` - the time you want the repair to begin
-* ``-i`` - the time interval you want to use in between consecutive repairs
+* ``--cron`` - defines task schedule as a cron expression

 The command returns the task ID.
 You will need this ID for additional actions.
-If you want to run the repair only once, leave out the interval argument (``-i``).
+If you want to run the repair only once, leave out the cron argument (``--cron``).
-In case when you want the repair to start immediately, but you want it to schedule it to repeat at a determined interval, leave out the start flag (``-s``) and set the interval flag (``-i``) to the time you want the repair to reoccur.

 Schedule a weekly repair
 ........................

-This command will schedule a repair in 4 hours, repair will be repeated every week.
+This command will schedule a repair running at 20:00, on every Saturday, every month.

 .. code-block:: none

-   sctool repair -c prod-cluster -s now+4h -i 7d repair/41014974-f7a7-4d67-b75c-44f59cdc5105
+   sctool repair -c prod-cluster --cron "0 0 20 ? * SAT"
+   repair/41014974-f7a7-4d67-b75c-44f59cdc5105

 Command returns the task ID (repair/41014974-f7a7-4d67-b75c-44f59cdc5105, in this case).